MoCoMakers/qt-panda/documentation/PC_GUI_LAYOUT.md

 **What it does:**
 Controls the X-axis (horizontal) position of the STM tip.
 This moves the tip left and right across the sample surface.
 During scanning, this is swept automatically to create the raster pattern, but you can also position it manually.

+**Default value:** **32768** (center position, 0V)

+**Voltage conversion:** Same as DACZ - `volts = (dac - 32768) / 32768 * 10.0 / 2.0`, giving a range of approximately **-2.5V to +2.5V**.

+**Manual control:** This provides **manual control of the Piezo X-axis**.
+Use this to position the tip at a specific location before scanning, or to define scan boundaries.

 **Why it's important:**
 DACX determines where on the sample you're imaging or measuring.
 Combined with DACY, it defines the 2D scan area.
 The X-axis piezo typically has a range of several micrometers, allowing you to scan different regions of your sample.

 **How it works:**
-Similar to DACZ, enter a DAC value (default 32768 is center).
-The voltage conversion is the same as DACZ.
-Click "DACX" to set the position.
+Enter a DAC value.
+The display automatically shows the converted voltage.
+Click "DACX" to send the "DACX" command to the STM controller, which sets the X-axis piezo voltage.
 During scanning, the controller automatically sweeps DACX from the start to end values you specify.

 **Typical usage:**
 - Set manually to position the tip at a specific location